-Take a look at our A-Z of Council Services for more information on what your rates go towards and how you can make the most of the services we provide.
+Take a look at our A-Z of Council Services and Your Rates at work pages for more information on what your rates go towards and how you can make the most of the services we provide.

 The NSW Valuer General has recently completed a review of all land values in the Shire.
 This review of land values is undertaken every three years with the new values to be used by Council for rating purposes from 1 July 2015.
-If you are a ratepayer you would have already received a new notice of valuation, from the Valuer General, advising the new value of their land.
+If you are a ratepayer, you would have already received a new notice of valuation from the Valuer General, advising the new value of your land.

 Find out more about your rates

-- we provide eligible pensioners with a 50% rebate off combined rates and domestic charges up to a maximum of $250 per year.
+Pensioner Rebates - we provide eligible pensioners with rebate off combined rates and domestic charges up to a maximum of $250 per year.